 This course of action should be carried out pursuant to an authorizing OAS resolution, if possible.
 Otherwise, covert means should be considered.
 A third alternative, a direct USG transfer of arms to Haitian forces, should be considered in the light of (1) whether the non-Communist forces have sufficient potential for success to warrant USG identification with them and/or (2) whether the Communist influenced factions could gain a decisive margin of popular support by characterizing the U.S.-helped forces as neo-Duvalierists and Yankee puppets.
-Another factor to be carefully weighed in such a decision is whether the non-Communist forces really lack arms, or whether they lack the will to struggle without U.S. material support, or whether they are using their alleged need for arms as a device to obtain U.S. political identification with themselves (as Duvalier has sought to do on occasion).
+Another factor to be carefully weighed in such a decision is whether the non-Communist forces really lack arms, or whether they lack the will to struggle without U.S. material support, or whether they are using their alleged need for arms as a device to obtain U.S. political identification with themselves.